nathterribile/AssistenciaTecnica-Backend/README.md

 ## Swagger

-After run you can test APIs on swagger accessing http://localhost:8080/swagger-ui/index.html#/
+You can test APIs on swagger accessing /swagger-ui/index.html#/

 ![img.png](img.png)